Mark Vegter, Academic Advisor

-The goal of academic advising in the Department of English is to assist students in development of meaningful educational plans that are aligned with their individual career aspirations.
+The goal of academic advising in the English Department is to assist students in the development of meaningful educational plans that are aligned with their individual career aspirations.
 In the English Department, academic advising is based on a system of shared responsibility between student and advisor.
-This entails a process of continuous improvement, clarification, and evaluation with the aim of furthering institutional advising goals with student’s desired career and post graduate outcomes.
+This entails a process of continuous improvement, clarification, and evaluation with the aim of furthering institutional advising goals with students’ desired career and post graduate outcomes.

 The English Department views the advising relationship as an on-going conversation that transcends course selection and attempts to assist students as they explore the breadth of a Liberal Arts curriculum, experience college life, focus on their English major or minor, and prepare for life after college.

-- make referrals to resources within and out of the college as appropriate
+- make referrals to resources within and out of the college as appropriate; and

-- seek advisement when in academic difficulty (e.g., below a 2.0 GPA, doing poorly in a critical tracking course)
+- seek advisement when in academic difficulty (e.g., below a 2.0 GPA, doing poorly in a critical tracking course); and

-Below are major checklist for the major and each sequence and department minors.
-Four year plans of study for students who start at ISU as Freshman and Transfer plans of study for those who transfer to ISU are also available.
+Below are checklists for students in the English major, the four sequences, and the three minors.
+Four-year plans of study for students who start at ISU as Freshmen, as well as plans of study for those who transfer to ISU, are also available.